That dollar amount results from a 24.2% increase from $1.754 trillion five years earlier in 2021.

 Products Causing Biggest Trade Deficits for the United States

-United States has highly negative net exports and therefore deep international trade deficits for electronics-related equipment, notably consumer electronics.
+United States has highly negative net exports and therefore deep international trade deficits for machinery and electronics-related equipment, notably consumer electronics.

-The resulting cashflow deficiency clearly exemplifies U.S. competitive disadvantages in the international electronics market, but also represents a key opportunity for United States to improve its position in the global economy through focused innovations and creative employment initiatives in the home country.
+The resulting cashflow deficiency clearly exemplifies U.S. competitive disadvantages in the international markets for machinery and electronics, but also represents key opportunities for entrepreneurs in the United States to improve the home country’s position in the global economy through focused innovations and creative employment initiatives.

 Major American Export Companies